 Dia De Los Muertos—the Day of the Dead is considered the most representative tradition of Mexican culture.
 The celebration takes place in two days: on November 1 is dedicated to the soul of children and on November 2 to that of adults.
 Although marked throughout Latin America, Dia de los Muertos is most strongly associated with Mexico, where the tradition originated.
 Dia De Los Muertos honors the dead and encourages families to come together to remember those who they have lost.
 It is a time for prayer, celebrations, festivals, and spiritual journeys.
-The custom combines indigenous Aztec ritual with Catholicism, brought to the region by Spanish conquistadores.
+The custom combines indigenous Aztec rituals with Catholicism, forced to the region by Spanish conquistadores.
 (Dia De Los Muertos is celebrated on All Saints Day and All Souls Day, minor holidays in the Catholic calendar.)

 Death as an encounter with the unknown has had different manifestations in different cultures, whether through literature or music, or through customs and sacred rites.
-The fear and taboo surrounding death in today’s Western civilizations is understandable and even logical, but Mexican society has been able to give it a very particular view from a comprehensive, solemn and festive point of view, which allows Mexicans to accept it from Another way.
-When the taboo is overcome and death becomes represented, fear is overcome and you are ready to face it.
-Mexicans do not fear or reject death, but accepts it as part of a natural process, a journey to heaven.
+The fear and taboo surrounding death in today’s Western civilizations is understandable, but Mexican culture has been able to give it a very particular comprehensive, solemn and festive point of view, which allows Mexicans to accept death.
+Death is a process, a journey to heaven.
 Calaveras are a reminder to enjoy life and embrace mortality.
 The calavera is a way of acknowledging that life is sacred and that death is a rite of passage.
 In Mexico, the inevitable should not be feared or avoided but faced with smiles and celebrations.
-Mexico’s historic Aztec culture and its old beliefs that prevail until today.
+Mexico’s historic Aztec culture and its old beliefs still prevail until today.

 The pre-Spanish, colonial and current times

-The pre-Spanish peoples who lived in the territory of what we now call Mexico, had a concept of death quite different from that which would later come with conquest.
+The pre-Spanish indigenous people who lived in the territory of what we now call Mexico, had a concept of death quite different from that which would later come with conquest.
 The early known celebrations date back 7000 years ago.
 They were adapted by various indigenous people, then by larger indigenous nations like the Olmecs (1200–400 BC .) and by the Aztecs (1100 CE – 1521 CE).
 The Aztecs believed that dying was the beginning of a journey to the underworld, also called Mictlán.
-There are several theories about Mictlán as a city of the dead, but all agree that this kingdom was separated by different levels and that each traveler, depending on the life he had taken, should be addressed to one of them.
-In this sense, it is clear the parallelism that we can draw from this city with the hell of Dante.
-Funerary rituals were sacred to those cultures.
+There are several theories about Mictlán as a city of the dead, but all agree that this kingdom was separated by the 13 heavens and 9 underworlds Mictlan.
+Each traveler, depending on the life he or she had taken, should be addressed to one of them.
+Funerary rituals were sacred to the Aztec and Mayan cultures.
 When a loved one died, the body was buried with different objects: among them were the belongings of the deceased and those elements that the relatives believed the traveler could need in his journey to the underworld.
 Mictlan was reached by the dead only after wandering through obsticles for four years beneath the earth, accompanied by a “soul-companion”, a dog which was customarily cremated with the corpse.
 At the end of the journey, thier souls would be at rest.

-After the arrival of the Spaniards, the expansion of Christianity began and with it, a break of the cultures and traditions of the inhabitants of the town.
+After the arrival of the Spaniards, the expansion of Christianity began and with it, a break of the cultures and traditions of the of the indigenous people..
 The concept of hell and heaven was introduced for the first time in that society as punishment or reward.
 The Spanish missionaries changed the dates of these Aztec festivals to the Christian Feasts of All Souls and All Saints day.
 They were times where the syncretism reigned and they went assimilating some beliefs along with others.
-In the colonial era, although many of the traditions of the ancient peoples were lost, Christian evangelization also encountered strong resistance on the part of the natives.
-To take away their traditions was to take away their identity, and that was something the Indians were not willing to negotiate.
+In the colonial era, although many of the traditions of the ancient peoples were almost lost, Christian evangelization also encountered strong resistance on the part of the natives.
+To take away their traditions was to take away their identity, and that was something the indigenous Mexica were not willing to negotiate.

 The celebration of each November 2 begins with the bells of the church, accompanied by some rites, such as the creation of the altar of the dead.
 It is believed that the flowers, the prayers and the different symbols that accompany the day help the souls to return to earth to comfort their loved ones: relatives are an active part of this ceremony, supporting the traveler and paying tribute to all the loved ones in heaven